spuder/spuder.github.io/_posts/2014-09-22-defensive-puppet-with-strict-variables.markdown

 # Travis

 Lastly, if you have a .travis file, add tests for strict variables by exporting the environment variable.
+This feature is only available on versions of puppet `~3.6.x`

+Exmaple .travis.yaml file

     env:
       - PUPPET_VERSION=3.1.0 FACTER_VERSION=1.7.6